vtx-factory/Kosm-Classic-FPS-Template-UE4/README.md

 - <a href="#licensing">Licensing</a><br><br><br>
 # Download Demo
 Check <a href="https://github.com/vtx-factory/Kosm-Classic-FPS-Pack-UE4/releases">Releases</a> section to download the binaries for your platform.<br><br><br>
-# Kosm: Classic FPS Pack
+# Kosm: Classic FPS Template

 **&#9632; 2 CHARACTERS** with distinct movement:
 - **VQ3 Strafe-Jumping movement Character** <br>Longer the Bunny-hop, faster the travel.<br>